menu

 Overview

 Adams is a tiny village located in the state of Nebraska.
 With a population of 616 people and just one neighborhood, Adams is the 175th largest community in Nebraska.
-Adams has an unusually large stock of pre-World War II architecture, making it one of the older and more historic villages.
+Adams has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.

 Adams real estate is some of the most expensive in Nebraska, although Adams house values don't compare to the most expensive real estate in the U.S.